junkfix/Pictap/README.md

 * Create cron tasks to monitor changes in the image folder
 * Auto upload for mobile (when PWA can remember directory permission across the sessions)
 * Add custom new location places in the gps databases
+* Fix EXIF Date taken from the browser
 * ~Support Mysql/Postgres database engines~

 ### Screenshots